 Makes updates that apply to your deployment available from within the Configuration Manager console.

-System Center Configuration Manager collects usage data about your sites and infrastructure.
+Configuration Manager collects usage data about your sites and infrastructure.
 This information is compiled and submitted to the Microsoft cloud service by the service connection point.
-It is required to enable Configuration Manager to download updates for your deployment that apply to the version of Configuration Manager you use.
-When you set up the service connection point, you can specify both the level of data that is collected, and whether this is submitted automatically (online mode) or manually (offline mode).
+It's required to enable Configuration Manager to download updates for your deployment that apply to the version of Configuration Manager you use.
+When you set up the service connection point, you can specify both the level of data that is collected, and whether the data is submitted automatically (online mode) or manually (offline mode).

-For more information, see Usage data levels and settings.
+For more information, see Diagnostics and usage data.

-With System Center Configuration Manager, native support for AMT-based computers from within the Configuration Manager console has been removed.
+Configuration Manager current branch removes native support for AMT-based computers from within the Configuration Manager console.
 AMT-based computers remain fully managed when you use the Intel SCS Add-on for Microsoft System Center Configuration Manager.
 The add-on provides you access to the latest capabilities to manage AMT, while removing limitations introduced until Configuration Manager could incorporate those changes.

-The removal of integrated AMT for System Center Configuration Manager includes Out-of-Band Management.
-The Out-of-Band Management point site system role is no longer used, nor available.
+The removal of integrated AMT for Configuration Manager includes out-of-band management.
+The out-of-band management point site system role is no longer available.

-Note that Out-of-Band Management in System Center 2012 Configuration Manager is not affected by this change.
+Out-of-band management in System Center 2012 Configuration Manager isn't affected by this change.

-Some capabilities, like native Support for Intel Active Management Technology (AMT) based-computers, are removed from the Configuration Manager console.
-Other capabilities, like Network Access Protection, are removed entirely.
+Some features, like native Support for Intel Active Management Technology (AMT) based-computers, are removed from the Configuration Manager console.
+Other features, like Network Access Protection, are removed entirely.
 Additionally, some older Microsoft products like Windows Vista, Windows Server 2008, and SQL Server 2008, are no longer supported.

-System Center Configuration Manager introduces a new capability for testing new versions of the Configuration Manager client before upgrading the rest of site with the new software.
+Configuration Manager introduces a new feature for testing new versions of the Configuration Manager client before upgrading the rest of site with the new software.
 You can set up a pre-production collection in which to pilot a new client.
-Once you are satisfied with the new client software in pre-production, you can promote the client to automatically upgrade the rest of the site with the new version.
+Once you're satisfied with the new client software in pre-production, you can promote the client to automatically upgrade the rest of the site with the new version.

 Be aware of the following changes to application management:

-System Center Configuration Manager lets you deploy Universal Windows Platform (UWP) apps for devices running Windows 10 and later.
-See Creating Windows applications with System Center Configuration Manager.
+Configuration Manager lets you deploy Universal Windows Platform (UWP) apps for devices running Windows 10 and later.
+For more information, see Creating Windows applications.

 Software Center has a new, modern look.
-Apps that previously only appeared in the Application Catalog (user-available apps) now appear in Software Center under the Applications tab.
-This makes these deployments more discoverable, and makes it unnecessary for users to refer to the Application Catalog.
-Additionally, a Silverlight enabled browser is no longer required.
-See Plan for and configure application management in System Center Configuration Manager.
+User-available apps that previously only appeared in the application catalog now appear in Software Center under the Applications tab.
+This behavior makes these deployments more discoverable, and makes it unnecessary for users to refer to the application catalog.
+Additionally, a Silverlight-enabled browser is no longer required.
+For more information, see Plan for and configure application management.

 The new Windows Installer through MDM application type lets you create and deploy Windows Installer-based apps to enrolled PCs that run Windows 10.
-See Creating Windows applications with System Center Configuration Manager.
+For more information, see Creating Windows applications.

 When you create an application for an in-house iOS app, you only need to specify the installer (.ipa) file for the app.
 You no longer need to specify a corresponding property list (.plist) file.
-See Creating iOS applications with System Center Configuration Manager.
+See Creating iOS applications.

 In Configuration Manager 2012, to specify a link to an app in the Windows Store, you could either specify the link directly, or browse to a remote computer that had the app installed.
-In System Center Configuration Manager, you can still enter the link directly, but now, instead of browsing to a reference computer, you can browse the store for the app directly from the Configuration Manager console.
+In Configuration Manager current branch, you can still enter the link directly, but now, instead of browsing to a reference computer, you can browse the store for the app directly from the Configuration Manager console.

 Be aware of the following changes to software updates:

-System Center Configuration Manager can now detect the difference between software update management methods for computers.
-Specifically, it can differentiate between a Windows 10 computer that connects to Windows Update for Business (WUfB) for software update management, and a computer connected to Windows Server Update Services (WSUS) for software update management.
+Configuration Manager can now detect the difference between software update management methods for computers.
+Specifically, it can differentiate between a Windows 10 computer that connects to Windows Update for Business (WUfB), and a computer connected to WSUS.
 The UseWUServer attribute is new, and specifies whether the computer is managed with WUfB.
 You can use this setting in a collection to remove these computers from software update management.
 For more information, see Integration with Windows Update for Business in Windows 10.

 You can now schedule and run the WSUS clean-up task from the Configuration Manager console.
-In Software Update Point Component properties, when you select to run the WSUS clean-up task, it will run at the next software updates synchronization.
-The expired software updates are set to a status of declined on the WSUS server, and the Windows Update Agent on computers will no longer scan these software updates.
+In Software Update Point Component properties, when you select to run the WSUS clean-up task, it runs at the next software updates synchronization.
+The expired software updates are set to a status of declined on the WSUS server, and the Windows Update Agent on computers no longer scans these software updates.
 For more information, see Schedule and run the WSUS clean up task.

 Be aware of the following changes to compliance settings:

-System Center Configuration Manager improves the workflow for creating configuration items.
+Configuration Manager improves the workflow for creating configuration items.
 Now, when you create a configuration item, and select supported platforms, only the settings relevant to that platform are available.
-See Get started with compliance settings in System Center Configuration Manager.
+See Get started with compliance settings.

 The Create Configuration Item wizard now makes it easier to choose the configuration item type you want to create.
 Additionally, new and updated configuration items are available for:

-Support for managing settings on Mac OS X computers that are either enrolled with Microsoft Intune or managed using the Configuration Manager client.
-See How to create configuration items for iOS and Mac OS X devices managed without the System Center Configuration Manager client.
+Support for managing settings on Mac OS X computers that are either enrolled with Microsoft Intune or managed with the Configuration Manager client.
+See How to create configuration items for iOS and Mac OS X devices managed without the Configuration Manager client.

 You can now manage mobile devices by using on-premises Configuration Manager infrastructure.
-All device management and management data is handled on-premises, and is not part of Microsoft Intune or other cloud services.
+All device and management data are handled on-premises, and isn't part of Microsoft Intune or other cloud services.
 This type of device management doesn't require client software.
-Configuration Manager manages devices with capabilities that are built into the device operating systems.
+Configuration Manager manages devices with functionality that's built into the device OS.